hello, my name is lauren ashlee

-Outside of writing and teaching, I am a Project Manager at a local Marketing Analytics Company, Social Media Manager at Yoga for Masks, Yoga Instructor online and for various KC businesses (including the one I currently work for!), & Cat Mom to Thelma and Louise; who I rescued earlier this year.
+Outside of writing and teaching, I am a Project Manager at a local Marketing Analytics Company, Yoga Instructor online (and for various KC businesses, including the one I currently work for!), & Cat Mom to Thelma and Louise; who I rescued earlier this year.

 In general, I love laughing, learning, games, trying new things (sounds cliché, but it’s true!), writing, art of any kind, growing, bending (my mind & my body), and most importantly; my friends & family.
 All in all, I hope that you to find some type of connection, support, or revelation here through my writing or teaching.
 If you have any questions, don’t hesitate to reach out here.

 Welcome to The Loving Lotus!
 If you already follow me via social media, you know I believe in vulnerability and authenticity.
 I use these sites to share my experiences – my yoga, my thoughts, my friends & family.
 The good, bad, and all the waves in between.
 Many say I feel and think too deeply, and that’s true.
 It’s a blessing and a curse.
 Recently, I woke up and decided to use this blessing and give it a platform.
 Thus, The Loving Lotus came into play.

 I am lucky enough to have an excellent support system to bounce these ideas off of and help give feedback.
 As I talked with friends, a lot of words were thrown around: vulnerability, acceptance, self-love, personal, compassion, care.
 After a while, loving lotus was decided.
 Why loving lotus?
 Well, let’s break it down.